Do you want to have a nice looking six-pack?

 This cannot be answered at a flat rate.

-How long it takes to get a six-pack depends a lot on where you start.
-Relatively speaking, somebody with a low body fat percentage of 8-12% does not need as much time compared to someone with 20-25% who will need longer, depending on his endurance and ambition.
+How long it takes to get a six-pack highly depends on your starting point.
+Relatively speaking, somebody with a low body fat percentage of 8-12% does not need as much time compared to someone with 20-25%.

-The right nutrition is fundamental to accomplish your six-pack, combined with an appropriate workout, it might take some time but it’s worth it and your body will benefit in the long run anyway.
+The right nutrition is fundamental (!) to accomplish your six-pack, combined with an appropriate workout, it might take some time but it’s worth it and your body will benefit in the long run.

 What conditions need to be met?